MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 9, Slightly scaled down the difficulty of some levels

-10, Optimized the problem of lagging in most levels
+10, Optimized the issue of lagging in most levels

 11, Adjusted the content in credit